rzfeeser/ansible-astros/README.md

 # ansible-astros

 ### GitHub Actions
-- Commits with the word `astro` run playbook.yml
+- Commits with the word `astros` run playbook.yml
+- Commits with the word `iss` run playbook-iss.yml (to be created)